Massachusetts Tax Burden & State Budget

 A breakdown of income taxes, capital gains, and economic activity by earnings percentile.
 Source: IRS SOI In-State AGI Shares, tax year 2022.

-The top 1% of MA earners — about 32,800 people — pay more in state income taxes than the bottom 75% combined.
+The top 1% of MA earners — about 32,800 people — pay more federal income tax than the bottom 75% of MA filers combined.

 Which Group Is Hit Hardest?